 Please note, Columbia College and General Studies students can ONLY take courses that are taught in Spanish for credit.
 Other courses are available on the program that are taught in English.
 CC and GS students can take those courses, but will NOT receive Columbia credit for them.

-The course includes a walking tour of Merida, trips to local archaeological sites, and four-day academic excursion to Havana, Cuba.
+The course includes a walking tour of Merida, trips to local archaeological sites, and a multi-day academic excursion.
+In the past, the excursion has been to Havana, Cuba; however, this is subject to change.

 Review eligibility to ensure that you meet all Columbia requirements to study abroad.